 If you’re interested in trying a classic Greek frappé, follow along with the video below:

-If you think you’ve got an idea good enough to rival the legacy of the frappé, Flavorman can help you bring it to life.
-Get started here.
+If you think you’ve got an idea good enough to rival the legacy of the frappe, Flavorman can help you bring it to life.
+Get started by filling out this webform or calling (502) 273-5214.